TGAC/grassroots-api/docs/services.md

 </ol>
 ~~~

-then the CSS selector that the Grassroots Serrvice needs is for the links within the results which in this case would be:
+then the CSS selector that the Grassroots Service needs is for the links within the results which in this case would be:

 ~~~{.css}
 ol.results li a